kailisaffran/Statistics_Portfolio/README.md

 # Statistics_Portfolio
 This reflects my ability to do all of the things required by the learning outcomes in St. John Fisher's Statistics program.
-The files for each goal are organized under supplementary branches labeled Goal_1 to Goal_5.
+The corresponding files for each goal are organized under supplementary branches labeled Goal_1 to Goal_5.

 - Goal 1: Statistial Methods and Theory
   + Outcome 1.1: Design a study capable of testing a causal hypothesis and explain how study design is related to evidence for and conclusions about a hypothesis